cdelg/padme/padme.md

 */

 pred removeFromLeadImpliesDeleteTask {
-	all led: Lead | all rem: led.removedTasks | rem.delete
+	all led: Lead | all tsk: Task {
+		(tsk in led.findAllItems and after (tsk not in led.findAllItems)) implies tsk.delete }
 }

 /**